A view of the sunken garden which was built on the foundation of the old courthouse after it was destroyed by an earthquake in 1925.

-Following the destructive earthquake in 1925, County Supervisors selected the Spanish colonial revival design of William Mooser III.
+Following the destructive earthquake in 1925, County Supervisors selected the Spanish colonial revival design by master architects at the William Mooser Company.
+The building’s distinctive design was an integral part of the city’s efforts to embrace a cohesive architectural design aesthetic, which persists to the present day.
 In just over three years, the building was completed, and serves to this day as an active, working courthouse, housing a law library, Public Records and various County offices.
 It is one of the most utilized structures for public events, concerts, private weddings and graduations.
 Learn more about the Courthouse.

-The mission of the CLF is to fund the conservation, preservation, restoration, enhancement, and educational legacy of the Santa Barbara Courthouse so that current and future generations can enjoy this important community treasure.
+The mission of the Courthouse Legacy Foundation is to fund the conservation, preservation, restoration, enhancement, and educational legacy of the Santa Barbara Courthouse so that current and future generations can enjoy this important community treasure.

 The Santa Barbara Courthouse Legacy Foundation (CLF) is the only organization whose sole purpose is to provide the historic preservation, conservation and restoration of the Santa Barbara Courthouse, consistent with the status as a historic landmark property.
 The Courthouse was designated a Santa Barbara City Landmark in 1981, a California State Historic Landmark in 2003 and National Historic Landmark in 2005.

 Since 2004, the CLF has funded or directed the conservation or preservation of the following projects:

 Restored the mural of El Funeral del Gobernador José Figueroa

 Brought together 5 of the 6 Theodore Van Cina murals in the Figueroa Gallery